 Before entering the courthouse, you should eliminate from your pockets or purse any items that you do not need.
 Passing through the security booth is similar to a security gate at an airport so think about what you have on your person.
 Limit yourself to your ID, keys, and cell phone if you must.
 Remember though to turn your phone off before entering the courtroom.
 Even a vibrating phone shows a level of disrespect for the proceedings.

 Any type of food or drink should be left outside.
 This includes gum.
 Chewing gum during your hearing will not make a good impression on the judge or the prosecutor.

 Important Info For First Court Date

-Under California law, the State Department of Motor Vehicles has an administrative process to determine whether or not you may keep your driving privileges after a drunk driving offense.
+Under Orange County law, the State Department of Motor Vehicles has an administrative process to determine whether or not you may keep your driving privileges after a drunk driving offense.
 This is entirely independent of your criminal case.
 Speak with your attorney immediately about how you should proceed with the DMV hearing.
 As a defendant, you only have 10 days following your arrest to request a hearing.
 Beyond that, the DMV can impose whatever punishment they see fit, without your presence.

-Defending a drunk driving charge in California is a multi-step process that may take months to resolve.
+Defending a drunk driving charge in Orange County is a multi-step process that may take months to resolve.
 Be prepared at every step along the way by communicating frequently with your attorney and asking them any questions you may have.
 Their role is to help you solve this issue with the best possible outcome, therefore they will be happy to advise you on how you can contribute to that, by the way, your present yourself.

 Arrested?
 Contact us today to obtain a free case evaluation from former Deputy District Attorney now award-winning criminal defense attorney Randy Collins and find out what legal options you have available.